 Your body’s circadian rhythm helps keep track of time and regulate.
 So, for example, the hormone cortisol is high in the morning, giving you energy to wake up and tackle your day, whereas the hormone melatonin increases at night, helping you sleep.
 Your body needs exposure to natural light in order to maintain this cycle, but many of us spend so much time indoors and rarely see the sun.

-A study of people with insomnia found that subjects who were exposed to bright light fell asleep faster and slept significantly better compared with those who were not exposed to light.
-Based on this study, aim to get outside for at least a few minutes during the day; if you live in a location where there are extended periods with limited sunlight, consider investing in a light therapy lamp.
+The aim is to get outside for at least a few minutes during the day; if you live in a location where there are extended periods with limited sunlight, consider investing in a light therapy lamp.

 Although exposure to light is beneficial during the day, it can have the opposite effect in the evening.
 Even looking at your phone screen before bed can throw off your rhythm.
 Exposure to too much light at night suppresses melatonin, making it harder to fall asleep.